 Why choose Pathway?

-Pathway Caring for Children’s Therapeutic Foster Care system provides care for children ages 0-18 who are in the custody of county agencies or direct placements.
+Pathway Caring for Children’s Therapeutic and Family Foster Care system provides care for children ages 0-18 who are in the custody of Northeast Ohio county agencies or direct placements in.
 Our caring and trauma-informed staff provide services to help support our foster parents and the children in their care:

 Onsite pre-service classroom training and ongoing training

 24-hour crisis support from well-trained and experienced staff

 Holiday parties and social events for our foster families throughout the year

 Mental Health services offered as a wraparound support that addresses any emotional, behavioral, and/or trauma related issues foster youth may be experiencing

 Respite care provides relief for full-time foster families by allowing the foster child to “visit” at another foster family’s home

 Pathway Direct Care Mentors (DCMs) offer one-on-one mentoring to foster youth